 Should my recyclables be put into a bag before being put into the blue bin/cart?

 No, recyclables should be placed LOOSE into the recycling bin/cart.
 Residents can request a reusable Recycling Buddy Bag from Recology, free of charge, which makes collecting and carrying your recyclables easier.

 Can plastic bags go in the recycling bin/cart?

-No, we do not accept plastic bags in the recycling bin/cart.
+No, we do not accept plastic bags in the recycling bin/cart, because they often get caught in the machinery at the Shoreway Environmental Center, risking damage to the facility and endangering our workers.
 Check your local grocery store to see if they take back plastic bags or visit Recyclestuff.org for a list of drop-off locations.

-Soy milk containers are usually aseptic containers, which means they are made up of different materials, such as foil, paper and plastic.
+Soy milk containers, commonly known as Tetra Paks, are usually aseptic containers, which means they are made up of different materials, such as foil, paper and plastic.
 Since the materials are glued closely together, it makes it difficult for us to separate the materials to be recycled.
-These types of containers usually hold broth and milk, and can be found in the shelf-stable section of the grocery store.
+These types of containers usually hold broth or milk, and can be found in the shelf-stable section of the grocery store.

 Are old CDs and DVDs recyclable?

 If you are unable to donate or reuse old CDs and DVDs, these items go in the garbage.
 However, they can be dropped off at Green Citizen in Burlingame for a small fee ($1.00/lb to recycle).

 Does shredded paper need to go in a bag for recycling?